Scenic Drives

 Nestled into the ridges and valleys of the Allegheny Plateau in beautiful northwestern Pennsylvania, the Allegheny National Forest region offers low-traffic, two-lane scenic byways with plenty of opportunities to explore charming small towns, local restaurants and unusual shops brimming with collectibles and rare treasures.

-Download the Scenic Driving Tour Map which includes descriptions of seven of our most popular driving tours:
+Download the Scenic Driving Tour Map which includes descriptions of seven of our most popular driving tours.
+Or view the entire Tour Map as a flip book.

 Allegheny National Forest entrance sign